seb-ma/MMM-WeatherChartD3/README.md

 				width: 500,
 				iconSize: undefined, // in px or undefined to define automatically at first call
 				iconURLBase: "https://raw.githubusercontent.com/erikflowers/weather-icons/master/svg/",
-				hoursRatio: 0, // Ratio of fetched hours in graph (usefull for openweathermap onecall that gives 48h with 1h precision) - 0 or undefined to ignore
+				hoursRatio: 0, // Ratio of fetched hours in graph (useful for openweathermap onecall that gives 48h with 1h precision) - 0 or undefined to ignore
 				showMinMaxTemperature: false,
 				showFeelsLikeTemp: true,
 				showPrecipitation: true,